Mo Ali

-Mo Ali (Maxamed Cali, محمد علي) is a Somali-British film director.
+Mo Ali (Maxamed Cali, محمد علي) is a Somali-British film and television director.

 Biography

 Ali was born in Saudi Arabia.
+He rose to prominence after directing several prominent grime and house music videos in the early 2000s including the first video for Lethal Bizzle's "Pow (Forward)", Skepta's "Rolex Sweep" and Boy Better Know's "Too Many Man".

 He began his movie career in 2010, making his directorial debut in the drama film Shank, set in a futuristic London.

 Ali is sometimes confused with the other Mo Ali, a writer and artist featured among the cast of Lint the Movie, a 2011 documentary on the cult science fiction author and philosopher Jeff Lint.